locomotivecms/site-templates/README.md

 ### Description

-One page site build with sections has in locomotivecms V4 and bootstrap4 all is editable in back office with section add to get more header & footer is global section present in all pages tree other sections available with some editable content: slider informations and activities one content form for email inscription.
+ One page site build with sections has in locomotivecms V4 and bootstrap4.
+ All is editable in back office with section add to get more.
+ Header & footer is global section present in all pages.
+ Tree other sections available with some editable content: slider informations and activities.
+ One content form for newsleter registration.

 ### License & Author Details